skalthoff/starlinkStatus/readme.md

-# Internet Connectivity Checker using Raspberry Pi Pico W
+# Internet Connectivity Monitor with Raspberry Pi Pico W

-This project uses a Raspberry Pi Pico W to check if your Starlink dish has internet connectivity.
-The status of the internet connectivity is indicated via a traffic-light-style indicator (two LEDs).
+This repository contains code to create a simple device that uses a Raspberry Pi Pico W to monitor whether it can connect to the Internet.

-## Hardware Required
+## Hardware Requirements

 - Raspberry Pi Pico W
-- Green LED
-- Red LED
+- 3 LEDs (Red, Yellow, Green)
-- 2 x 220 Ohm resistors
+- 3 x 330 Ohm resistors
 - Breadboard
 - Jumper wires

-## Hardware Setup
+## Wiring Instructions

-1. Connect the longer leg (anode) of the red LED to pin 18 of the Pico W through a 220 Ohm resistor, and the shorter leg (cathode) to a ground (GND) pin.
+1. Connect the anode (longer leg) of the Green LED to GPIO pin 2 on the Raspberry Pi Pico W. Connect the cathode (shorter leg) to a 330-ohm resistor, and then connect the other end of the resistor to a ground pin on the Raspberry Pi Pico W.
-2. Connect the longer leg of the green LED to pin 19 of the Pico W through another 220 Ohm resistor, and the shorter leg to another ground (GND) pin.
+2. Repeat step 1 for the Yellow LED and Red LED, connecting them to GPIO pins 3 and 4 respectively.
+3. Ensure that your Raspberry Pi Pico W is connected to your computer via a USB cable.

+Please note that these GPIO pins are just examples; you can use any available GPIO pins on the Raspberry Pi Pico W. Adjust the code to reflect the GPIO pins you are using.

 ## Software Setup

-1. Install Thonny IDE on your computer.
-You can download it from this link: https://thonny.org/.
+1. Install MicroPython on your Raspberry Pi Pico W. You can follow [this guide](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-micropython) from the official Raspberry Pi documentation to do this.
+2. Clone this repository to your local machine: `git clone https://github.com/YourUsername/YourRepository.git`
+3. Open the `secrets.py` file in the cloned repository and replace `"your_wifi_ssid"` and `"your_wifi_password"` with your actual WiFi credentials.
+4. Upload the `secrets.py` and `main.py` files to your Raspberry Pi Pico W. You can do this by copying and pasting the code into the Thonny Python IDE and saving it to the Pico W, or by using a tool like `ampy` or `rshell`.

+## How It Works

+The `main.py` script will ping a list of websites every 60 seconds.
+If all websites respond, it will light up the Green LED.
+If some but not all websites respond, it will light up the Yellow LED.
+If no websites respond, it will light up the Red LED.

+The list of websites to ping is defined in the `websites` variable in the `main.py` script.
+You can modify this list to include any websites you want.

+## Troubleshooting

+If you are having trouble getting the script to run, make sure that:

+- Your WiFi credentials in the `secrets.py` file are correct.
+- The GPIO pins in the `main.py` script match the GPIO pins you connected your LEDs to.
-2. Connect the Raspberry Pi Pico W to your computer via a micro USB cable.
-Hold the BOOTSEL button on the Pico W while connecting it to enter bootloader mode.
+- Your Raspberry Pi Pico W is properly connected to your computer and powered on.
-3. Open Thonny IDE, and go to Tools > Options.
-In the Interpreter tab, select MicroPython (Raspberry Pi Pico) for the interpreter, and select Try to detect port automatically for the Port.
-Click on Install or update MicroPython.
-4. After the MicroPython firmware is installed, you can write and upload the code to the Pico W. Open the `main.py` file from this project in Thonny IDE, replace `<your SSID>` and `<your password>` in the file with your Wi-Fi SSID and password, and then save it to the Pico W.

-## Running the Program

-After you have uploaded the `main.py` file to the Pico W, the program will start automatically whenever the Pico W is powered up.

-The green LED will light up if the Starlink dish has internet connectivity, and the red LED will light up if the dish is not connected to the internet.
-The program will check the internet connectivity every minute and update the LED status accordingly.
+- You have installed MicroPython on your Raspberry Pi Pico W.

+If you are still having trouble, feel free to open an issue in this repository or reach out to me directly.